BelfDev/ay_flutter_challenge/README.md

 As [uncle Bob](https://books.google.com.br/books?id=_i6bDeoCQzsC&printsec=frontcover&dq=inauthor:%22Robert+C.+Martin%22&hl=pt-BR&sa=X&ved=2ahUKEwjy-tSez7frAhXsLLkGHU41CLMQ6AEwAHoECAQQAg#v=onepage&q&f=false) said, **even bad code can function**.
 To make sure it is also clean, this project's code is divided into four layers: `Presentation`, `Business Logic`, `Repository`, and `Data Source`.

 - **Presentation layer** => Contains reactive [widgets](https://flutter.dev/docs/development/ui/widgets) which draw visual components to the screen (e.g. `MyContactTile`).
-- **Business Logic** => Is implemented by using the [BLoC](https://www.didierboelens.com/2018/08/reactive-programming-streams-bloc/) design pattern, where a middleware listens to streams of events and output states mapped according to some business logic.
+- **Business Logic** => Is implemented via the [BLoC](https://www.didierboelens.com/2018/08/reactive-programming-streams-bloc/) design pattern, where a middleware listens to streams of events and output states mapped according to some business logic.
 - **Repository** => Encapsualtes data access logic and exposes a single source of truth.
 Data can be retrieved from either a local or remote source.
 - **Data Source** => Persistence or networking logic to retrieve data.